About our Clothing & Textile Coalition

-- Educate about the unethical practices within the "Fast Fashion" industry, and the benefits to the environment and workers in the "Slow Fashion" movement.
+- Educate consumers about the unethical practices within the "Fast Fashion" industry and emphasize the benefits to the environment and workers in the "Slow Fashion" movement.

 - Over time, increase local self-reliance in clothing and textiles in our state while reducing waste.

-In creating a circular textile system, our regions must take responsibility for textile waste on a local level and work together to find use for discards in filling local needs.
+In creating a circular textile system, our regions must take responsibility for textile waste on a local level and work together to find sustainable solutions.
 Our coalition will work closely with local governments to address this issue on a larger scale and create alternative textile recycling solutions that create jobs and benefit the local economy as well as work towards addressing the issue of overproduction and other initial causes of the problem.